djferrer25-maker/MIST4610--GROUP-PROJECT-2-/README.md

 Contrary to our initial hypothesis, our analysis revealed no statistically significant correlation between a county's size (Small, Medium, or Large) and its student fitness scores.
 High and low performing counties were distributed randomly across all size categories.

-Visualization Used: Box Plot and Bar Chart (comparing mean Percent across the three County Size categories).
+Visualization Used: Scatter plot and trend line (Finding p-value as well as r-squared)

 Implication: This "null result" is a critical finding for policymakers.
 It indicates that structural size is not a barrier to fitness.
 A large urban county has just as much potential for high fitness as a small rural one.
 Therefore, the disparity in fitness rates is likely driven by manageable variables such as access to recreation, income levels, food security, and school funding.
 Policy focus should shift away from geographic excuses and towards these actionable socioeconomic factors.